wxguillo/machuruku/tutorial/readme.md

 Download and place these three files in a folder anywhere on your machine, and unzip `climate.zip`.
 Load up R and set your working directory to this location with the `setwd()` function.

 #### Loading tree
-There are multiple ways to load trees in R, such as `ape::read.tree`, but here let's use `ape::read.nexus` to load in our time-calibrated phylogeny:
+There are multiple ways to load trees in R, such as `ape::read.tree`, but here let's use `ape::read.nexus` to load in our time-calibrated phylogeny.
+Install Ape if you haven't already using `install.packages("ape")`, then run:
 ```
 # load tree
+library(ape)
 tree <- read.nexus("basslerigroup.treefile")
 ```
 Note that you shouldn't need to load in the ape package yourself, since it's exported in the namespace of machuruku already.